General

 If you donate monthly or annually, your donation will be receipted after the end of each financial year.
 We will send your consolidated annual receipt by email or post as soon as possible after 30 June.
 If you haven’t received your receipt by the end of July and need a copy urgently to complete your tax return, please email us at donations@birdlife.org.au or phone us on (03) 9347 0757 then press 4 for support.

-Thank you for your interest in supporting our work to save threatened birds with a generous regular donation!
+Thank you for your interest in supporting our work to save Australia’s threatened birds with a generous regular donation.

-For as little as $10 a month or $80 a year (if you prefer to give annually), you can join a special community of passionate people who want to support bird conservation, research and advocacy work to save threatened Australian birds by becoming a Wildbird Protector.
+For as little as $10 a month, you can join a special community of passionate people who want to support bird conservation, research and advocacy work to save threatened Australian birds by becoming a Wildbird Protector.

 Your tax-deductible donation will be processed on the 20th of each month (or annually in the month of your choosing), and you will receive an annual receipt at the end of each financial year.
 You can alter your contribution at any time by contacting us.

-To become a Wildbird Protector, simply donate online with your preferred payment details or phone us on (03) 9347 0757 then press 4 for support.
+To become a Wildbird Protector, simply click here or phone us on (03) 9347 0757 then press 4 for support.

 Our members are vitally important in shaping the future of BirdLife Australia and contribute to bird and habitat conservation.

-For $79 a year, you can: stay up to date about our breaking news, special features and opportunities; receive Australian Birdlife, our quarterly magazine (see below); access online scientific journals for free; enter our annual Student Awards; and have your say by voting at our AGM, standing for election as a BirdLife Director or a committee member of your local BirdLife branch.
+For $79 a year, you can: stay up to date about our breaking news, special features and opportunities; receive Australian Birdlife, our quarterly magazine (see below); access online scientific journals for free; participate in the activities and events we run; enter our annual Student Awards; and have your say by voting at our AGM, standing for election as a BirdLife Australia Director or a committee member of your local BirdLife branch.

 Membership to BirdLife Australia includes print subscription to our quarterly, award-winning, supporter magazine, Australian Birdlife.
 To become a member, simply join online here, or call our membership team on (03) 9347 0757 then press 4 for support.